club & community

 $14.00 - 3 year membership

 Enjoy what we have to offer with promotions, entertainment and members benefits.
 Win thousands of dollars worth of prizes weekly.
-Becoming a member entitles you to up to a 10% discount on bar, 10% on bottleshop purchases, members prices at The Kitchen and coffee shop, birthday vouchers as well as the chance to win instant prizes when you swipe your card upon entering the club.
+Becoming a member entitles you to up to members special pricing at bar, café, kitchen and bottleshop, birthday vouchers as well as the chance to win instant prizes when you swipe your card upon entering the club.

 Courtesy Bus Timetable